kaizenlem/mlzoomcamp-projects/README.md

 Predicting Customer Lifetime Value (CLV) for B2B E-Commerce Using Machine Learning

+   This project predicts Customer Lifetime Value (CLV) using behavioral data from an e-commerce platform.
+The pipeline includes data cleaning, EDA, feature engineering, training and comparing

+   multiple regression models (Linear Regression, Decision Tree, XGBoost), and deploying the best model as a web service using FastAPI.

 1. Business Context & Motivation

     For B2B e-commerce companies, understanding which customers will generate the most long-term revenue is critical for resource allocation, account management, and retention marketing.
 By predicting Customer Lifetime Value (CLV), the business can: